Why We Wrote This Guide

 Any party interested in the ways in which entities in the music industry transfer sound recordings from the creator to the consumer

 Put simply, distribution is the process of getting recorded music to the consumer.
 In the past, record labels partnered with wholesaler logistics distribution companies and pressing factories for this task.
 These companies would ensure that records were manufactured and then made available in brick and mortar retail outlets nationwide and around the world.
 Record labels would then market and promote the record, attempting to get people into the stores to buy it.
 In the early days of the modern music industry, record deals were the holy grail for artists because record labels had the infrastructure and resources to make music as widely available as possible.
 These resources were not readily available to individual musicians creating recordings on their own.

 But since the internet revolution in the 1990s, this has changed.
 Digital technology now allows content to flow between computers without a physical medium.
-And while the large record companies still have a vast network of distribution resources at their disposals, it is much easier for individuals to share content over the internet.
+And while the large record companies still have a vast network of distribution resources at their disposal, it is much easier for individuals to share content over the internet.
 This has caused a few fundamental shifts in music distribution:

 Peer-to-peer file sharing

 Released in 1999, Napster allowed users to share audio files directly with one another without an intermediary server to aggregate or control the content.
-This enabled users to download music without paying for it, which led to mass copyright infringement.
+This enabled users to download music without paying for it, which led to massive amounts of copyright infringement.
 While the company ended up radically changing its business model due to infringement lawsuits, it paved the way for other piracy software companies to use peer-to-peer technology to disseminate music to millions of people over the next decade.
 Suddenly, large record labels did not control the means of distribution of their products.
 Anyone anywhere in the world could download a reproduction of a sound recording with ease.

 Music increasingly accessed online